8-Year-Old Special Needs Student, Jonathan Martinez, Among 3 Killed In San Bernardino Shooting

 Authorities say an 8-year-old special needs student, Jonathan Martinez, was among three people killed early Monday morning during a shooting at an elementary school in San Bernardino, California.

-According to The Washington Post, 53-year-old Cedric Anderson arrived at the North Park Elementary School on April 10 and checked in at the front office.
+According to the Washington Post, 53-year-old Cedric Anderson arrived at the North Park Elementary School on April 10 and checked in at the front office.

 Anderson reportedly walked into a special education classroom with 15 students and two aides, without uttering a word, and pulled out a large caliber revolver.